Organogold chemistry: Historical development

-Although Echavarren first reported the preparation of chiral bisphosphinedigold(I) complexes for enantioselective gold catalysis proceeding via the typical pi-activation mechanism, an early, atypical example of enantioselective catalysis by gold was described by Hayashi and Ito in 1986.
+Chiral bisphosphinedigold(I) complexes serve as enantioselective catalysts. an early, atypical example of enantioselective catalysis by gold was described by Hayashi and Ito in 1986.
 In this process, benzaldehyde and methyl isocyanoacetate undergo cyclization in the presence of a chiral ferrocenylphosphine ligand and a bis(isocyanide)gold(I) complex to form a chiral oxazoline.
 Since oxazolines can be hydrolyzed to provide a 1,2-aminoalcohol, this reaction constitutes the first example of a catalytic, asymmetric aldol reaction.

 In contrast to the other reactions described above, this reaction does not involve activation of a C-C double or triple bond by gold.
 In a simple mechanistic picture, gold(I) simultaneously coordinates to two phosphine ligands and the carbon isocyanate group which is then attacked by the carbonyl group.
 Further studies on the bonding mode of Au(I) indicate that this simple picture may have to be revised.

 Heterogeneous gold catalysis is an older science.
 Gold is an attractive metal to use because of its stability against oxidation and its variety in morphology for instance gold cluster materials.
 Gold has been shown to be effective in low-temperature CO oxidation and acetylene hydrochlorination to vinyl chlorides.
 The exact nature of the catalytic site in this type of process is debated.
 The notion that gold can catalyse a reaction does not imply it is the only way.
 However, other metals can do the same job inexpensively, notably in recent years iron (see organoiron chemistry).

 Gold catalyzed reactions

 Gold catalyzes many organic transformations, usually carbon-carbon bond formation from Au(I), and C-X (X = O, N) bond formation from the Au(III) state, due to that ion's harder Lewis acidity.
 During the past decade, several studies have demonstrated that gold can efficiently catalyze C-C and C-heteroatom cross-coupling reactions that proceed through an Au(I)/Au(III) cycle.
-Hong C. Shen summarized homogeneous reactions forming cyclic compounds into 4 main categories:
+Reactions forming cyclic compounds can be classified into four categories: